objectbox/objectbox-dart/objectbox/README.md

 Continue with the [examples README](example/README.md) to learn how to create entities and use the ObjectBox API.

-## Database Performance Benchmarks
+## Flutter Database Performance Benchmarks

 We tested across the four main database operations, CRUD (create, read, update, delete).
 Each test was run multiple times and executed  manually outside of the measured time.
 Data preparation and evaluation were also done outside of the measured time.

+Here are the benchmarks for ObjectBox vs sqflite vs Hive 👇

 ![](https://raw.githubusercontent.com/objectbox/objectbox-dart/main/.github/benchmarks.png)

 You can run these yourself using our [objectbox-dart-performance](https://github.com/objectbox/objectbox-dart-performance) Flutter benchmark app.

 ## Do you 💙 ObjectBox?
-Your opinion matters to us!
-Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us make ObjectBox better.

 We strive to bring joy to Flutter developers and appreciate all kind of feedback, both positive and negative.
 What do you love?
 What's amiss?
 Where do you struggle in everyday app development?